KevinAlexanderSoto/KevinAlexanderSoto/README.md

 - 👋 Hi, I’m Kevin Alexander Peñaranda Soto
-- 👀 I’m interested in Back-end Movil and IOT develop
+- 👀 I’m interested in Mobile Back-end and IOT develop
-- 🌱 I’m currently learning Java SprintBoot and other things
+- 🌱 I’m currently learning Android develop and other things
 - 📫 How to reach me : you can send my an email or contact me on Instagram or Twitter

 <!---